gvwilson/sensibleadventures/litany.md

 ever since their mother died.

 Robbie spoke first.
-"It's funny.
-The Yith are so much smarter than we are, but they just can't get their heads around computers."

 Obviously weak,
 he opened his laptop and dragged a document onto the screen.
 "When Biczo comes back,